CHAPTER

 Source.
 (See Revision Note at chapter heading for

-not permitted to receive asbestos, where asbestos waste, either on the surface
+site that is not permitted to receive asbestos, where asbestos waste, either on

 Source.
 (See Revision Note at chapter heading for

-holding all requisite federal, state or local permits, licenses or
+facility holding all requisite federal, state or local

 Source.
 (See Revision Note at chapter heading for

-approved by the department for receipt by a facility, as specified in the
+that is approved by the department for receipt by a facility, as specified in

 Source.
 (See Revision Note at chapter heading for